 Separation anxiety is a common fear that typically appears at 6 to 8 months, when your baby realizes you can “disappear” at any time.
-Help make him feel more secure by turning the concept of your absence into a game.
+Help make them feel more secure by turning the concept of your absence into a game.

 Start by walking away from your baby for a few seconds and increase the time apart a little at a time.
-Another tactic is to allow him to crawl into another safe area of the home and then wait a minute or so before following.
-He’ll start to learn that being alone isn’t a terrible thing.
+Another tactic is to allow them to crawl into another safe area of the home and then wait a minute or so before following.
+They’ll start to learn that being alone isn’t a terrible thing.
 When the time comes to leave your baby with someone else, help soften the transition by not leaving the instant the other person arrives.

 Grow self-awareness with mirror games.

-When your baby is about 12 months old, stand beside him in front of a mirror and point out different body parts such as your arm or his nose.
+When your baby is about 12 months old, stand beside them in front of a mirror and point out different body parts such as your arm or their nose.
 Then encourage your baby to try it.
 Move in and out of the reflection for a game of peek-a-boo and lead your baby in an activity of making faces in the mirror that represent various emotions you suggest.